 The answer to the second question is a decided no. Foster care regulations and policies vary by agency, so be sure to check with foster parents in your agency to get more specific guidance.
 Wherever you are, though, foster care is an unpredictable business.
 You never know when you will get a call and what the details of your placements will entail.
 But here’s a little advice about what to buy now and what to leave on the shelf (from a foster mama of five years who says, “Here’s the kind of placement that I’d prefer, but if you have an emergency, you can call me.”)

 What to buy (or borrow) before your first call:

 Beds.
+Here’s the first thing to think about with having rooms ready.
 Enough for the maximum number of children who may be placed with you (and maybe one more—I have a fold-up “guest bed” that I can use in a pinch).
 You’ll need sheets and pillows and blankets.
 They don’t need to be new or fancy . . . kids don’t care about that, at least not on their first night in care.
 If you are expecting infant placements, you will want a crib.
 Even if you are not expecting infant placements, you may want to have a portable crib on hand just in case (you can get them pretty inexpensively).
 As I mentioned, foster care is an unpredictable business.

 Toiletries.
-Enough for each child to have their own bar of soap, hairbrush, bottle of shampoo, toothbrush, tube of toothpaste.
+Enough for each child to have their own bar of soap, hairbrush, a bottle of shampoo, toothbrush, a tube of toothpaste.
 The basics.

 Comfort items.
 I think it’s nice to have a few small stuffed animals and fuzzy blankets on hand.
 New ones with tags (I think it’s important for our kids to not always feel like they are getting “leftovers.”)
 Your kids might need them, or not.
 Either way, it’s nice to give them the option of snuggling with something that they can keep forever during this scary transition time.